 Probably one of the best restaurants in Medulin is Salt & Pepper (Sad 138, Medulin).
 Located right at the end of a stretch of restaurants on Sad (the road that runs along the sea), this quirkily-decorated restaurant has amazingly friendly service, and a range of dishes with a unique spin.
 Go for one of the fish options!

 Boccaporta (Pomer 26, Pomer) is actually located in Pomer, around a 15-minute drive away from Medulin.
 The decor may not look like anything much – especially with two large outdoor screens showing Croatian entertainment shows or sport – but the food definitely makes the trip worthwhile!
-Pomer’s home to a large marina, so Boccaporta tends to be very busy during summer, feeding all those that have sailed into town.
+Pomer’s home to a large marina, so Boccaporta tends to be very busy during summer; it’s where those that have sailed into town head to be fed.
 Unsurprisingly, you can’t go wrong with any of the fish dishes.

 There’s a large Plodine supermarket on the outskirts of town if you need to stock up on food and drink.
 There’s also a small Konzum right in the heart of Medulin, plus a Kozmo pharmacy.